Chigochimoyo/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk histogram of steps per day](Figs/histogram of steps per day-1.png)

-The mean and median of the total number of steps taken per day
+The mean and median of the total number of steps taken per day.

 ```r